Dwolla/integration-examples/packages/push-to-card/checkout/README.md

 5. **Test the Flow**: Follow the UI steps in the application:
    - **Step 1**: Enter customer details (name and email) to create a Dwolla Customer
    - **Step 2**: Complete payment details (amount and billing address)
-   - **Step 3**: Enter card information in the Checkout.com Flow component
+   - **Step 3**: Enter card information in the Flow component
    - **Step 4**: Submit to create the card funding source and initiate the payout

-## Using Checkout.com Test Cards
+## Test Cards (Sandbox)

-When using Checkout.com Flow in the Sandbox environment, you can use the following test card numbers to simulate various scenarios:
+When using the Flow component in the Sandbox environment, you can use test card numbers to simulate card capture:

 ### Successful Card Capture